- Division of Diabetes Treatment and Prevention (DDTP)

 Assessing A1C

-- Measure A1C as frequently as every 3 months to monitor progress toward clinical targets and to facilitate therapeutic decision making.
+- as frequently as every 3 months to monitor progress toward clinical targets and to facilitate therapeutic decision making.

-- Measure A1C at least every 6 months for patients at goal.
+- at least every 6 months for patients at goal.

 A1C and Estimated Average Glucose (eAG)

-Since A1C is expressed as a percentage, it can be difficult for some patients to understand how to relate their A1C result to blood glucose levels.
-Because eAG uses the same units (mg/dL) as home blood glucose measurements, the eAG may be easier to understand than the A1C and more useful when discussing patients' glucose goals and results.
+A1C is expressed as a percentage, making it difficult for some patients to understand how to relate their A1C result to blood glucose levels.
+Because eAG uses the same units (mg/dL) as home glucose measurements, the eAG may be easier to understand than the A1C and more useful when discussing patients' glucose goals and results.

-The table below from the American Diabetes Association (ADA) shows the correlation of A1C and eAG.
-The ADA also provides a calculator for converting A1C results into eAG Exit Disclaimer: You Are Leaving www.ihs.gov using the formula 28.7 X A1C – 46.7 = eAG.
+The table below from the American Diabetes Association (ADA) shows the correlation between A1C and eAG.
+The ADA also provides a calculator for converting A1C results into eAG.
+Exit Disclaimer: You Are Leaving www.ihs.gov

 A1C % | eAG mg/dL |